AndersonPaschoalon/CKsQuestDialogManager/AppClear/Pages/tutorial.md

 If you navigate to the directory where the documentation was saved, you will notice that four subfolders have been created: "Docx," "Html," "Markdown," and "Json."
 These subfolders contain the documentation in different formats, but the content of each format is the same.

 > ![](Img/dir-output.png)
-> *OUTPUT directory structure, after documentation generation.*
+> *The structure of the OUTPUT directory after the generation of the documentation.*

 Additionally, if you click on the "Audio Manager Tools" button, you will be able to view a table of all audio tracks that were imported.
 This confirms that the data was imported correctly into the current profile.